liam-wiltshire/talks/scaling-laravel/content.md

 class: content-even

 # Know Your Architecture
-- Horizontal scaling as worked well for us
+- Horizontal scaling has worked well for us
 - We do large amounts of communication with external servers
  - Many of these want fixed IPs to whitelist

 ???

-- Initially our scaling didn't allow for this - each EC2 instance would have it's own IP, and these would change as we scaled up and down.
+- Initially our scaling didn't allow for this - each EC2 instance would have its own IP, and these would change as we scaled up and down.
 - The solution was to have 2 NAT gateways that the traffic goes through.

 ---